egelin95/dbtask/README.md

 2. Also comment out any line that references `DatabaseTaskDbContext` in `Program.cs`
 3. Open terminal and navigate to  `DatabaseTask\DatabaseTask.Data` directory because that's where we want to keep all our database related configurations and models

-4. run the scaffolding command
+4. run the scaffolding command (image 12-13).

 ```bash
     > dotnet ef dbcontext scaffold "Server=.\;Database=Asd1234;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o Model -c "DatabaseTaskDbContext"
 ```

-This command will generate all the models (code for all the existing tables) in a directory called `Model` (becuase we added the `-o` flag).
+This command will generate all the models (code for all the existing tables, images 14-15) in a directory called `Model` (becuase we added the `-o` flag).
 It will also create a file by the name `DatabaseTaskDbContext` to keep all the information about connecting to database and some helper properties to fetch all data from existing tables in the code.